thelovelab/tximeta/inst/script/derivedTxome.knit.md

 1) the transcriptome was derived locally from one or more publicly available sources
-2) the transcriptome was derived by another group, and they have produced and shared an object that links their derived transcriptome to publicly available sources
+2) the transcriptome was derived by another group, and they have produced and shared a file that links their derived transcriptome to publicly available sources

 `tximeta` offers functionality to assist reproducible analysis in both